-Donna M. Brooke-Alt is owner/operator and president of Brookedale Farms LLC, a sheep/goat operation, greenhouses, an Agri-tainment operation with corn maze, and event building.
-She is also part owner and the bookkeeper for Brookedale Holsteins dairy farm.
-Ms. Brooke-Alt serves as a director of the Mineral County Family Resource Network Board, and treasurer of the Mineral County 4-H/FFA Livestock Association.
+Donna M. Brooke-Alt is owner/operator and president of Brookedale Farms LLC, a goat operation, greenhouses, an Agri-tainment operation with corn maze, and event building.
+Ms. Brooke-Alt serves as a director of the Mineral County Farm Bureau, director of the Mineral County Family Resource Network Board, a member of the Mineral County Farmland Protection Board, and treasurer of the Mineral County 4-H/FFA Livestock Association.
 She is a member of the Potomac State College Ag Advisory Board and the Potomac State College Gerstell Ag Development Award Committee.

 David Wayne Campbell operates a beef cattle farm consisting of commercial cow-calf and seed stock Herefords and stockers.
 He is a retired manager for Southern States Cooperative.
-Mr. Campbell is president of Virginia Cattlemen, serving on the Policy Committee, past chairman of the Washington County Service Authority and current commissioner, Smyth/Washington Cattlemen Board, and treasurer/board member of Abingdon Feeder Cattle.
+Mr. Campbell is a member of Virginia Cattlemen, serving on the Policy Committee, chairman of the Washington County Service Authority and current commissioner, Smyth/Washington Cattlemen Board, treasurer/board member of Abingdon Feeder Cattle, and president of the Southwest Virginia Agriculture Association.

 Robert M. Chambers, Jr., holds an interest in Brooke Farms LLC and Liberty Equipment Repair Inc. The farm consists of crops and beef cows.
 Mr. Chambers owns and operates CCB Investments LLC, a group of 6 NAPA Auto Parts stores.
 Mr. Chambers serves on the Ever Grow Cooperative Board (previously Orange Madison Cooperative).